Rafael Devers Player Props: Red Sox vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.01 team ERA ranks 11th across all MLB pitching staffs.
+- The Giants have a 3.99 team ERA that ranks 10th across all MLB pitching staffs.

-- Giants pitchers combine to surrender the third-fewest home runs in baseball (109 total, one per game).
+- Giants pitchers combine to surrender 109 home runs (one per game), the third-fewest in baseball.

-- Walker (3-0 with a 2.70 ERA and 38 strikeouts in 33 1/3 innings pitched) gets the start for the Giants, his seventh of the season.
+- The Giants will look to Alexander (6-1) in his third start this season.

-- His last appearance was on Thursday against the Oakland Athletics, when the right-hander tossed 2 2/3 scoreless innings while giving up just one hit.
+- In his last time out -- out of the bullpen on Thursday -- the left-hander threw a scoreless third of an inning against the Oakland Athletics while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.